 10. Compare all PASSporT claims from decrypted identity digest ( except “origid” and “attest”) and claims from PASSporT header and payload validated at step 5 and 6 above.
 If one of the claim’s value is not matched the request should be be rejected ( E21 , E22) .

 Call Flow

 Request (POST)

-The used resource is: https://{serverRoot}/stir/v1/verification
+The used resource is: https://{serverRoot}/stir/shaken/verification/v1/identity